cid2rrrr/Drum_Classficiation/readme.md

 On `extract.ipynb`, Five features of each data were extracted by unit time through the Python `librosa` library.

-The extracted features ar as follow:
+The extracted features are as follow:
 * Duration
     * the length of the data after trimming